Paris Stock Exchange bombing: Aftermath, trial, and internal conflicts within the anarchist movement

-When police searched him, they found eight cartridges for his weapon and numerous anarchist or revolutionary newspapers, such as Le Drapeau noir ('The Black Flag'), La Lutte ('The Strugge'), and Le Cri du Peuple ('The Cry of the People'), along with leaflets from La Bataille ('The Battle') and the latest book by Peter Kropotkin.
+When police searched him, they found eight cartridges for his weapon and numerous anarchist or revolutionary newspapers, such as Le Drapeau noir ('The Black Flag'), La Lutte ('The Struggle'), and Le Cri du Peuple ('The Cry of the People'), along with leaflets from La Bataille ('The Battle') and the latest book by Peter Kropotkin.
 Immediately after his arrest, he was questioned about his motives and declared he was an anarchist seeking to 'scare the bourgeois'.
 He also gave a false identity, claiming to be named Petrovich and to be from Switzerland.

 Following his attack, Gallo was regarded as a hero of the anarchist cause by a significant number of anarchists in France.
 However, when he sought to publish his defense in Le Révolté, the newspaper of Kropotkin and Jean Grave-a publication that had previously theorized propaganda of the deed in the years 1878–1880 before gradually moving away from it-Grave refused to let him.
 This led to intense debates within the anarchist movement in France that would continue in the following years with the categorical refusal to defend Pini and even Ravachol, at first, in the newspaper.
 French intelligence services wrote about this :A large number of anarchist groups are more than unhappy with the attitude taken by Le Révolté towards the author of the Paris Stock Exchange attack. [...]
 Not only has the newspaper never spoken of Gallo, but it had also very bluntly refused to publish the defense he wrote in his cell at Mazas, as well as the biographical note written by Louiche that was supposed to be placed at the beginning of Gallo's text.During his trial, he protested against the authorities and shouted, among other things, 'Long live the social revolution!
 Long live anarchy!
 Death to the bourgeois judiciary!
 Long live dynamite!', which led to him being forcibly removed from the courtroom.
 An expert analysis of his explosive device confirmed that the only reason it did not explode was a design flaw on Gallo's part; otherwise, the attack would have been far more deadly.
 The anarchist complained that he had not been able to kill or touch more targets and clearly stated that he had undertaken this action as an act of propaganda of the deed, seeking to spread the anarchist ideology and directly target capitalists through this act.

 He was sentenced to 20 years of deportation to a penal colony.